VerifyTests/Verify/docs/compared-to-approvaltests.md

 Verify is configured using explicit code APIs and conventions.

-### Clipboard on by default
+### Clipboard and Diff tool on by default

-When a test fails verification, the command to accept the new verified is copied to the clipboard.
+When a test fails verification:

+ * The command to accept the new verified is copied to the clipboard.
+ * The difference between the received and verified files is displayed in a diff tool.

-In ApprovalTests this is an opt-in through an attribute.
+In ApprovalTests both these features are opt-in through a attributes.